salmansiddiqui75/LearningMicroservices-/README.md

 Learning microservice and code standard

-## Maven Commands used in the course
+## Maven Commands used in this learning microservices course

 |     Maven Command       |     Description          |
 | ------------- | ------------- |